tncho/recompose-github-ui/README.md

-Also deployed to Netlify in https://jovial-mestorf-8c07a4.netlify.com/ :smile:
+Deployed to Netlify in https://jovial-mestorf-8c07a4.netlify.com/ :smile:

 Based on @yazeedb's great work on Medium https://medium.freecodecamp.org/@yazeedb